sandeep27choudhary/dns-server/README.md

 # dns-server
-Let learn about dns server and create one
+Lets learn about dns server and create one